 Yes, red meats tend to be the highest in saturated fat, but sometimes, you just need a good steak.
 If you’re craving some beef or another red meat, you can avoid some of the fat by looking into leaner cuts.
 Not all cuts of meat are created equal, with come containing more fat than others.
 Pork belly is going to have more fat than tenderloin, for example.
 In fact, that pork tenderloin is as lean as a skinless chicken breast (more on them later).
 For beef, stick with sirloins and roasts, which tend to be the leanest cuts.

 Fish tend to be some of the best sources of lean animal-based proteins.
 It’s no surprise that, of the foods where almost all the calories come from protein, over half are white fish.
 This rises to 70 percent of the list if you include shrimp, which are also excellent sources of low-fat protein.
 We also can’t leave out one of our favorite fish, salmon.
 We’ve written about this red-tinted fish a ton, but for good reason.
-It’s a lean protein, but what fat is does have are mostly omega-3 fatty acids, which are outrageously good for you.
+It’s a lean protein, but what fat it does have is made up mostly omega-3 fatty acids, which are outrageously good for you.
 (Seriously, here are three articles where we discuss different benefits of salmon and omega-3 fatty acids.)

 Poultry and White Meat